nflverse/nfl_data_py/README.md

 ```
 Returns dataframe with combine results for years and positions specified

+years
-years: optional, list or range of years to pull data from
+: optional, list or range of years to pull data from

+positions
-positions: optional, list of positions to be pulled (standard format - WR/QB/RB/etc.)
+: optional, list of positions to be pulled (standard format - WR/QB/RB/etc.)

 ```python
 nfl.import_ids(columns, ids)
 ```
 Returns dataframe with mapped ids for all players across most major NFL and fantasy football data platforms

+columns
-columns: optional, list of columns to return
+: optional, list of columns to return

+ids
-ids: optional, list of ids to return
+: optional, list of ids to return

 **Additional features**
 ```python